-This is the story of how we started our first dental practice in 13 steps.
+This is the story of how we started our first dental practice in 13 steps and how you can too.

 Back in 2004, when many dentists were bumbling along with the old NHS contract, we decided to start up a squat dental practice.
 We had no experience of how to start a dental practice, we just had plain business ideas and clinical knowledge to back us up.